TAKE A LOOK-India Auto Expo 2012

 -- Note: Reuters has not verified this story and does not vouch for its accuracy

-The India Auto Expo, held every two years in New Delhi, will see around 50 new launches this weekend, as global carmakers continue to ramp up their activity in one of the world's few growth engines despite a recent slump in passenger vehicle sales.
-For stories, click on the codes in square brackets: LATEST STORIES > Bajaj unveils 4-wheeler, Renault-Nissan talks > Bajaj expects $1.2 bln exports in FY12-MD PREVIEW > Global carmakers to go greener, bigger at show FEATURE > India's flashy new rich drive luxury car boom BACKGROUND > Maruti car sales fall 7.1 pct in Dec > India carmakers may "just break even" in FY12 (Compiled by Henry Foy in MUMBAI; Editing by Ranjit Gangadharan)
+The India Auto Expo, held every two years in New Delhi, saw around 50 new launches of vehicles and concept cars, as global carmakers continued to ramp up activity in one of the world's few economic growth engines despite a recent slump in passenger vehicle sales.
+For stories, click on the codes in square brackets: LATEST STORIES > Indian politics to drive timing of Maruti factory plans > Diesel car boom in India puts automakers in a fix > Green cars headline auto show, but India not ready > Tata Motors keen to expand operations in Myanmar > Mahindra to launch electric cars by Nov > Hero MotoCorp sees double-digit growth in FY13 EARLIER STORIES > Ratan Tata says Nano wasted early opportunity > Global automakers muscle in on India SUV market > Carmakers see India sales slowdown "temporary" > Toyota sees India sales rising by a third in 2012 > Renault Nissan to continue research ties with India's Bajaj > Maruti Suzuki to raise prices next week > Ford sees China, India fuelling auto market growth > Renault India low-cost strategy in 2012 > Bajaj unveils 4-wheeler, Renault-Nissan talks > Bajaj expects $1.2 bln exports in FY12-MD PREVIEW > Global carmakers to go greener, bigger at show FEATURE > Tata Nano, world's cheapest car, struggles > India's flashy new rich drive luxury car boom BACKGROUND > Maruti car sales fall 7.1 pct in Dec > India carmakers may "just break even" in FY12 For the Expo minisite, click here: here (Compiled by Henry Foy in MUMBAI; Editing by Ranjit Gangadharan)

 -- Note: Reuters has not verified this story and does not vouch for its accuracy